bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 > #### Note
 > Currently, you can associate tax properties to base products.

-For more info, see the [Tax Property V3 API](/api-reference/store-management/tax-properties) reference.
+For more info, see the [Tax Properties API Reference](/api-reference/store-management/tax-properties).

 ## Tax properties